<< <%SKIN-STRTRANS-SYNTOC%> >>

 Exporting your Transaction to a File

-Next, as long as you are using either Software4Nonprofits ACCOUNTS or Intuit QuickBooks, you can use the Export button to export a file that can be imported into the appropriate program, which will insert a summary transaction representing the bank deposit.
+Next, as long as you are using either Software4Nonprofits ACCOUNTS or Intuit QuickBooks Desktop, you can use the Export button to export a file that can be imported into the appropriate program, which will insert a summary transaction representing the bank deposit.
 It will exactly match the fourth part of the report mentioned above.

 If you have configured that you are using the ACCOUNTS program, and the ACCOUNTS program is installed on the same computer on which you are running DONATION, the export file will be put into the Import subdirectory of the ACCOUNTS program's data directory.
 (The ACCOUNTS data directory is like DONATION's data directory, but ending in "Cooperstock Software\Accounts" instead of "Cooperstock Software\Donation".)
 Also, in this case, after the export has completed, you will be given an option to run ACCOUNTS and have it automatically prompt to import the file.

-The exported file name will be BankDeposit-YYYY-MM-DD.DB.IIF for you are exporting for QuickBooks, or BankDeposit-YYYY-MM-DD.DB.S4AIF if you are exporting for ACCOUNTS, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
+The exported file name will be BankDeposit-YYYY-MM-DD.DB.IIF for you are exporting for QuickBooks Desktop, or BankDeposit-YYYY-MM-DD.DB.S4AIF if you are exporting for ACCOUNTS, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
 (The ".DB" part will change appropriately if this is for an additional database created with the Database ⇒ Switch Databases menu option.)

 In either case, you will also be given an option to email the exported file (as an attachment) to someone else.
 This is for the common situation where there is a separation of duties, with one person handling the donations, and another person handling the accounting.